Skip to main content

 GAME OF WHAT IF

-When you were young, uncertain of your place in the world and nervous about it, wouldn't a time-rewinding ability have been a relief?
-You could've tried cracking that risky joke, asking that classy girl out on a date or confronting that bully, and then rewind and skip if it failed.
-Precisely that ability is what Max Caulfield, the 18-year old at the center of Life Is Strange, discovers, although she uses it for more pressing matters.
+When you were young, uncertain of your place in the world and quietly anxious about it, wouldn’t a time-rewinding ability have been a relief?
+You could have tried cracking that risky joke, asking that classy girl out, or standing up to that bully — and then rewound time and skipped ahead if it went wrong.
+That exact ability is what Max Caulfield, the 18-year-old protagonist of Life Is Strange, discovers — though she ends up using it for far more serious matters.

-Since its release 10 years ago, Dontnod's choice-driven graphical adventure has become somewhat of a classic.
-The opening Hitchcock-quote in the classroom scene calls film "little pieces of time".
-Max exists in her world not only as a participant but also as a viewer, as if she's simultaneously outside and part of the events around her.
-At the command of her outstreched hand, time rewinds the same way a videotape rewinds through the story on the TV screen.
-She can choose different options and retry until she think she gets it right.
-It's safe to say her life as a freshman at Blackwood Academy, in the town of Archadia Bay, takes a major turn.
+Since its release ten years ago, Dontnod’s choice-driven graphical adventure has become something of a modern classic.
+The opening Hitchcock quote in the classroom describes film as “little pieces of time.”
+Max exists in her world not only as a participant, but also as an observer — as if she is both inside and outside the events unfolding around her.
+With the gesture of an outstretched hand, time rewinds like a videotape being scrubbed backward on a TV screen.
+She can try different choices again and again until she thinks she gets it right.
+It’s safe to say her life as a freshman at Blackwell Academy, in the town of Arcadia Bay, takes a dramatic turn.

-She's a well-written character, sensitive and educated, but also socially awkward.
-She harbors doubts about belonging.
-Having arrived at adulthoolt with a talent for photography, she constantly second-guesses herself, comparing her work to others and downplaying her abilities.
-Her powers are all about that; second-guessing oneself, balancing choices, steering the outcome in the right direction and hoping for the best.
-Life Is Strange perfectly captures that young feeling of uncertainty and life-or-death in every minute detail.
+Max is a well-written character: sensitive, thoughtful, and intelligent, but also socially awkward and deeply insecure.
+She harbors persistent doubts about where she belongs.
+Having arrived at adulthood with a clear talent for photography, she constantly second-guesses herself, comparing her work to others and downplaying her own abilities.
+Her power reflects that mindset perfectly — the urge to reconsider, rebalance choices, steer outcomes, and hope for the best.
+Life Is Strange captures the feeling of adolescent uncertainty, where every small decision feels momentous.

-After reuniting with her childhood bestie, Chloe, whom she failed to contact for a long time, things get more dramatic.
-Ever since Chloe lost her father in a car accident, she has turned rebellious, living dangerously and mixing with the wrong crowd.
-Her friend, Rachel, has disappeared and much of the game revolves around helping Chloe find out what happened to her.
-The result feels like a high school drama with weird undercurrents reminiscent of, but not as good as, Twin Peaks.
+After reuniting with her childhood best friend Chloe — whom she failed to stay in touch with for years — the story grows darker.
+Since losing her father in a car accident, Chloe has become rebellious, reckless, and entangled with the wrong crowd.
+Her close friend Rachel has disappeared, and much of the game revolves around helping Chloe uncover what happened to her.
+The result feels like a high-school drama with strange, unsettling undercurrents — reminiscent of Twin Peaks, though not quite reaching the same heights.

-It takes place around school and its campus, as well as the diner in town and the Archadia Bay outskirts.
-A lighthouse outside town has a strong metaphorical significance, tied to Max herself.
-The town is one of those beautiful but suffocating places where nothing happens on the surface, causing all manner of turmoil on the inside.
-A quiet desperation haunts many of the characters, who are lost in life and eager to prove themselves.
+The game takes place around the school and its campus, a local diner, and the outskirts of Arcadia Bay.
+A lighthouse overlooking the town carries strong metaphorical weight, closely tied to Max herself.
+Arcadia Bay is one of those beautiful yet suffocating places where nothing seems to happen on the surface, while turmoil simmers underneath.
+A quiet desperation hangs over many of its residents — people lost in life, aching to prove themselves.

-The gameplay revolves around exploration, mundane puzzles and dialogue, all elevated by the intriguing time rewind mechanic.
-Arrows point out interactable objects and it's impossible not to snoop everywhere.
-Some puzzles are time-sensitive, and under normal circumstances you would fail, but rewinding lets you try over and over.
-If a bucket of paint falls, maybe you need to make sure some bully is sitting underneath it.
-The game lets you rewind that situation over and over, until the victim is in place.
+Gameplay revolves around exploration, simple puzzles, and dialogue, all elevated by the time-rewind mechanic.
+Interactable objects are clearly highlighted, making it nearly impossible not to snoop everywhere.
+Some puzzles are time-sensitive and would normally result in failure, but rewinding allows endless retries.
+If a bucket of paint falls, perhaps you need to ensure the right bully is standing beneath it.
+The game lets you reset the scenario repeatedly until everything aligns.

-Steeped in a low-key atmosphere of emotional indie music, pencil sketchings and small town boredom, this game reaches emotional heights that caught me off-guard.
-The acoustic soundtrack from artists like Syd Matters and Jose Gonzalez captures the melancholy and nostalgia of still life.
-It is not a game for the conventional gamer, but an interactive story being told in an unconventional way.
-It's relaxing to play and invites warm and disturbing thoughts in equal measure.
+Steeped in indie folk music, pencil-sketch aesthetics, and small-town melancholy, Life Is Strange reaches emotional heights that caught me off guard.
+The acoustic soundtrack — featuring artists like Syd Matters and José González — captures nostalgia and quiet sorrow with remarkable precision.
+This isn’t a game for conventional gamers so much as an interactive story told in an unconventional way.
+It’s calming to play, yet emotionally unsettling, inviting both warmth and unease in equal measure.

 Comments